BinhCiii2809/MPU6050_KALMAN/README.md

 ```

 ### 🧱 To compile and run this library on Raspberry Pi:

-1. **Download all files** into the same directory on your Raspberry Pi.
+**Download all files** into the same directory on your Raspberry Pi.
+---

+## 📁 Files
+- `Makefile`
+---

-2. Open a `terminal raspberry` and navigate to the directory containing the files.
+1. Open a `terminal raspberry` and navigate to the directory containing the files.
-3. Run the following commands:
+2. Run the following commands:

 ```bash
 $make
 $make install
 ```
-4. Once installed, execute the main program:
+3. Once installed, execute the main program:

 ```bash
 $./mpu6050